 It’s never a pleasant experience when you have a falling out with a coworker.
-You can’t necessarily give that person a piece of your mind, and …
+You can’t necessarily give that person a piece of your mind, and it’s definitely not wise to sweep the situation under the rug, because that will …

 Even if you absolutely love your job, there's always going to be something about it that you wish you could change.
 That's the ideal scenario; if you're lucky, you have an issue or two that you'd like to resolve, but nothing that impacts your job satisfaction as a whole.
 On the other hand, if your problems are beyond minor complaints – if you feel threatened, suffocated, or compromised on your principles, work ethic, or professional and personal well-being – you may be working in a toxic environment.